 In our "Net Sales by Geographic Region," "Components of Change in Net Sales by Segment" and in some of the discussions and tables that follow, we exclude the impact of foreign currency translation when presenting net sales information, which we define as "constant dollar."
 Changes in net sales excluding the impact of foreign currency translation are non-U.S. GAAP financial measures.
 As a worldwide business, it is important that we take into account the effects of foreign currency translation when we view our results and plan our strategies.
-Nonetheless, we cannot control changes in foreign currency translation by translating our current period results to measure the core performance of our business, we may exclude the impact of foreign currency translation by translating our current period results at prior period foreign currency exchange rates.
+Nonetheless, we cannot control changes in foreign currency exchange rates.
+Consequently, when our management looks at our financial results to measure the core performance of our business, we may exclude the impact of foreign currency translation by translating our current period results at prior period foreign currency exchange rates.
 We also may exclude the impact of foreign currency translation when making incentive compensation determinations.
 As a result, our management believes that these presentations are useful internally and may be useful to investors.